reyhanneh-gh/react-quiz/README.md

 - 🎨 **Tailwind Styling:** Clean, modern, and responsive design powered by Tailwind CSS
 - 📱 **Fully Responsive:** Optimized for desktop, tablet, and mobile screens
 - ⚛️ **React-Focused Content:** Covers hooks, components, Virtual DOM, Server Components, and more
+- 🔢 **Question Counter:** Displays current progress like `3/100` so users know their position in the test
+- 📈 **Progress Bar:** Visual indicator that fills as you move through the questions
+- 🏆 **Score Tracking:** Keeps track of correct answers, e.g. `20/100`, so users can measure performance

 ---